-4. By the tenth of each month, provide verification of match in the form of Supportive Services to the individuals living in the fifteen apartments.
+3. Provide a quarterly report verifying the provision of match in the form of Supportive Services to the individuals living in the fifteen apartments due by the 15th of the month following each quarter.

-5. Submit copies of receipts for security deposit.
+4. Submit copies of receipts for security deposit.
 If alternate apartments are leased, copy of transfer of lease is required.